sharifX/random/use-case-template.md

 Describe here

+## Actors:
-## Actors: First Actor, Second Actor
+First Actor, Second Actor

+people or things that interact with the system.
+An actor could be an individual, a company, a team, or something else entirely.

 ## Goals
 The results of an actor’s interactions with the system are your goals.